dannyniu/powerhash/README.md

 changed in order to enjoy protection by PowerHash.
 An example of protection of the HTTP `POST` request is given in this package.
 Other request methods need specialized handling.

+- **Cannot Work Without SSL/TLS**.
+Because PowerHash requires the client to compute a POW, WebCrypto API is a requirement on the user agent.
+Those browsers that doesn't support WebCrypto (especially Microsoft Internet Explorer) or those websites without an SSL/TLS certificate are not supported.